stevekrouse/cycle/README.md

       * (and easy object cloning and key modifying)
     * need to somehow make data variables out of scope in eval
     * message broadcasting between components
-  * copy and paste or "backpack"
   * should text be a div with a text input space and children'? inline?
   * raise errors when variables are used out of scope
-  * consider combining all font styles into one massive block like the top of google docs
   * close flyouts by clicking on the flyout (not on the block)
   * turn loops more into components with base type and closure with their own data
   * see if we can get blocks not to carry children